civican/legisinfo/42-1/bills/C-45/bill_text.md

     respecting the granting, suspension or cancellation of security clearances and specifying who must hold a security clearance;

-    respecting the composition, strength, concentration, potency, purity or quality or any other property of cannabis or any class of cannabis;
+    respecting the **characteristics,** composition, strength, concentration, potency, **intended use, sensory attributes — such as appearance and shape —** purity, quality or any other property of cannabis or any class of cannabis;

+    respecting the characteristics, composition, design, construction, performance, intended use, sensory attributes — such as appearance and shape — purity, quality or any other property of cannabis accessories;

+    respecting the emissions produced by the consumption of cannabis or the use of cannabis accessories and defining "emission" for the purpose of regulations made under this paragraph;

     requiring persons to take or keep samples of any cannabis or any class of cannabis, or of any package or label of cannabis, and to provide the Minister or an inspector with, or with access to, those samples;